 When slaughterhouse workers Endre and Mária discover they share the same dreams - where they meet in a forest as deer and fall in love - they decide to make their dreams come true but it's difficult in real life.

 12 August 1945, 11 AM.
-Two mysterious strangers dressed in black appear at the railway station of a Hungarian village.
-In the shadow of Russian occupation, the people of the village are preparing for the wedding of the son of the clerk, but the bride's former fiance returns from captivity.
+Two mysterious strangers, dressed in black, Jews, appear at the railway station of a Hungarian village.
+In the shadow of Russian occupation, the people of the village are preparing for the wedding of the son of the town clerk.
+The bride's former fiance returns from captivity.
 Within a few hours, everything changes.
 Secrets, sins, reckoning, love, betrayal, confrontation.Written by

 Was this review helpful to you?